Victoria’s Secret Angel Alexina Graham Wears Nothing But Bubbles In Sizzling Bathtub Shots

 Alexina Graham engulfed her followers in “bubbles of love” for two stunning photos posted to her Instagram account this week.
 The British Victoria’s Secret Angel stunned in the January 19 upload as she stripped down and got soaking wet for a bubble bath.

-The first shot showed the 30-year-old model side on to the camera while covered in white froth and waist deep in the water.
-She sat upright in the tub and gathered the bubbles in her hands, playfully blowing them away with her lips pursed as she strategically positioned her arms to cover her bare chest.
+The first shot showed the 30-year-old model side-on to the camera while covered in white foam and waist-deep in the water.
+She sat upright in the tub and gathered the bubbles in her hands, playfully blowing them away as she strategically positioned her arms to cover her bare chest.

-Alexina’s stunning natural beauty did all the talking as her skin glowed and she pushed her locks away from her face with her gorgeous signature bright red hair cascading down her back.
+Alexina’s stunning natural beauty did all the talking.
+Her skin glowed and she pushed her locks away from her face, her gorgeous signature bright red hair cascading down her back.
 She crossed her legs under the water and posed in a white tub surrounded by cream marble tiles.

-In the second shot, the L’Oréal Paris ambassador flashed a big smile as she showed off her pearly whites.
+In the second shot, the L’Oréal Paris ambassador flashed a big smile and showed off her pearly whites.
 She protected her modesty by covering her chest in bubbles and put both hands in front of her face to hide her eyes.

-Alexina changed position slightly to face the camera, giving a glimpse at her décolletage as the froth covered her body and stretched up her neck.
+Alexina changed position slightly to face the camera, giving a glimpse of her décolletage, while the bubbles covered her body and stretched up her neck.

-According to her geotag, she enjoyed bath time in Manhattan, New York, where she touched down earlier this month after spending the Holidays in the UK.
+According to her geotag, she enjoyed bath time in Manhattan, New York, where she touched down earlier this month after spending the holidays in the U.K.

 The comments section was flooded with praise for the supermodel.